 The quality of the soil can impact a property’s value as can the amount of foliage that will need to be removed for development.
 If the property is covered with bushes and trees the costs can be expensive to clean and will be reflected in the value of the property.

-A good way to determine the value of your land in Los Angeles is to take a look at the most recent comparable sales.
+A good way to determine the value of your land in Riverside is to take a look at the most recent comparable sales.
 The pieces of land you are comparing yours too should be as similar as possible.
 For example, you can’t compare a lot along a creek with one surrounded by others lots just a few blocks over.
 You’ll want to focus on the most recent sales.

 If there are big plans for your area, make sure to make this known when appealing to potential buyers.
 Investors will swarm at the chance to purchase a property in an up and coming area, where land values are likely to rise.